abmazhr/chatme/users/README.md

 # ARCHITECTURE
 ![architecture_diagram](architecture_diagram.svg)

+# Required tools to be up and running

+- [python3.7+](https://www.python.org/download/releases/3.0/) # as the programming language of this service. (sure you can use a container for that using something like [Docker](https://www.docker.com/))
+- [pipenv](https://pypi.org/project/pipenv/) # as a python development workflow tool (installing and managing environments and dependencies here in this service)
+- [make](https://www.gnu.org/software/make/) # as building/scripting tool

 # Usage

 - running `$ make` command on any of your terminals (Linux, Mac or Windows) # For all the possible commands currently available for the project